For mild preeclampsia that is not rapidly

 you feel, and have frequent office visits and testing.

-that is rapidly getting worse, you may require hospitalization, where
+that is rapidly getting worse, you may need to go to the hospital for

 eclamptic seizure is treated with

 magnesium sulfate.
 This medicine can stop a seizure